Dorjderem2002/seaLang/README.md

 <img src="images/banner.png" alt="Screenshot">

-Obviously there are many succesfful or interesting operating system out there with more features.
+Obviously there are many succesfful or interesting interpreters out there with more features.
 This project is solely made for learning.